gustavodiasag/clox/NOTES.md

 - **Open adressing**: technique that handles collisions internally, all entries live direcly in the table.
     - **Probing**: process of finding an available bucket.
     - **Probe sequence**: the order that the buckets are examined.

+# Tombstones

+While deleting items from a hash table that uses open addressing to handle collisions, it may occur that the bucket with a key being deleted is part of one or more implicit probe sequences.
+Considering that a probe sequence reaches its end when an entry is empty, simply clearing it leaves trailing entries unreachable.
+To solve this, **tombstones** are used for deletion, so instead of clearing an entry, it is replaced by a sentinel.
+This way, if a tombstone is found while following a probe sequence during lookup, the process isn't stopped.
+Tombstones are also used during insertion so that the number of unused entries in the table's bucket array does not waste unnecessary space.